 Just then the nurse returned and she said the midwife was busy, but if it felt like the right thing to do, I could push if I wanted.
 So I kept going.

-Officially I started pushing quite a bit of time later, at around 7 o'clock in the evening when I measured the much hallowed ten centimetres, and indeed with the young midwife at the end of the bed, and the nurse and NewMan on either side of me, my efforts for the next hour and a half were considerably more passionate and full-on.
-I was so panicked I would waste a contraction that I tasked NewMan with watching the monitor which showed when a contraction was beginning and ending even though I could feel them, and while I know the midwife was giving me several instructions from her position, it was the nurse on my right that I listened to most keenly.
+Officially, on paper, I started pushing quite a bit of time later, at around 7 o'clock in the evening when I finally measured the much hallowed ten centimetres, and indeed with the young midwife at the end of the bed, and the nurse and NewMan on either side of me, my efforts for the next hour and a half were considerably more passionate and full-on.
+I was so panicked I would waste a contraction that I tasked NewMan with watching the monitor which showed when a contraction was beginning and ending even though I could still feel them, and while I knew the midwife was giving me several instructions from her position, it was the nurse on my right that I listened to most keenly.
 She was the one breathing with me through every contraction.
-She was the one counting down in Dutch while I held my breath and beared down with whatever strength I could muster.
+She was the one counting down in Dutch while I held my breath and pushed down with whatever strength I could muster.
 It was her hand in mine that I can almost physically recall.
-By this point they'd inserted a chip into my son's head so they could better monitor his heart rate and mercifully the elastic straps were off my stomach.
+By this point they'd inserted a chip onto my son's head so they could better monitor his heart rate and mercifully the elastic straps were off my stomach.
 I could move!
 So after nearly an hour of pushing, at a point where I felt each one was useless, I was helped onto my side.
 But this felt all wrong and after the following contraction I went back to on my back, my hands pulling up on my legs so that my knees were almost in line with my ears.
-NewMan kept telling me he could see how much progress I was making because of the wire coming out of our son's head and out of me.
+My partner kept telling me he could see how much progress I was making because of the wire coming out of our son's head and out of me.